1942 Wheat Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 Key Features of The 1942 Wheat Penny

-The wheat penny design was created by Victor David Brenner, chosen by President Theodore Roosevelt based on a plaque Brenner created with Lincoln’s profile.
-By 1942, Brenner’s initials “VDB” appeared on Lincoln’s shoulder cut-off, marking the designer’s contribution to this iconic American coin.
+The wheat penny design was created by Victor David Brenner, a Lithuanian-American sculptor selected by President Theodore Roosevelt based on a Lincoln profile plaque Brenner had previously created.
+By 1942, Brenner’s initials “VDB” appeared on the coin at Lincoln’s shoulder cut-off, a subtle tribute to the designer that numismatists (coin collectors and scholars) look for when identifying genuine specimens.

 The Obverse Of The 1942 Wheat Penny